billhumphrey/billhumphrey/README.md

 ## Hi there 👋

-I'm **Bill Humphrey Otieno Oduor** — a passionate **Software & IoT Engineer** focused on building intelligent systems that connect the physical and digital worlds.
+I'm **Bill Humphrey Oduor** — a passionate **Software & IoT Engineer** focused on building intelligent systems that connect the physical and digital worlds.

 ---